 Remember that every act of recognition should be three things: personal, specific and unexpected.

 Personal recognition strengthens the bond between the recognizer and employee being recognized.
 An Aon Hewitt survey of millennials found that they are most satisfied when recognized with thank you notes and verbal thank-yous.

 The best part?
 Personalized recognition is easy to achieve.
-Simply tailor your recognition to something relevant to that employee.
+Simply tailor your ideas for employee recognition to something relevant.
 For example, if your employee has a favorite restaurant they eat at every week, rewarding them with a gift card to that restaurant demonstrates that not only are you appreciative of their work, you also know them well enough to provide a personalized reward.

 2. Specific Recognition

 Specific praise tells the employee exactly what they did to deserve the praise and encourages similar behavior for the future.
-A generic recognition is far less likely to make the impact you want because it lacks the specificity employees need.
+A generic ideas for employee recognition are far less likely to make the impact you want because they lack the specificity employees need.

 For example, let’s say Sarah has taken the lead on a major project — a time-sensitive initiative she tackled in record time — and the project has just wrapped up.
 She receives a message from her boss that simply says, “Great job!”
 Sarah is far less likely to feel truly recognized for her work because she worked hard on a project that required specific elements of her skillset (time management, team coordination, and knowledge of the product) to get done, all of which were not highlighted here.